smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ## __2. COPY Syntax__

-The "__COPY__" statement creates data tables in the ThanoSQL DB with their data files, data folders, and dataframe within their workspace.
+The "__COPY__" statement creates data tables in the ThanoSQL DB with their data files, data folders, and Pandas DataFrame within their workspace.

 ```sql
 %%thanosql